josamontiel/Flukey/docs/index.rst

 CLI styling
 ^^^^^^^^^^^
-Using the 'click' library I was able to add some styling to the CLI:
+Using the ``click`` library I was able to add some styling to the CLI:

 .. image:: CLI-styling.png